 Bankruptcy and Asbestos Trust Fund

-The model for starting bankruptcy and reorganization along with the foundation of a trust would set the basic procedure for companies that would follow in Johns Manville’s footsteps.
+Johns Manville became a model for starting bankruptcy and reorganization with the foundation of a trust.
 A direct result of the Johns Manville bankruptcy was a new law passed by Congress that required companies with large asbestos claims to provide a trust fund as a component of bankruptcy protection.